 Families may be assessed a $5 a day fee, if they have more than $400 a month in income.
 This fee may be waived at the discretion of case managers.

 Where do families get their income?

-Families in Sunflower Shelter may be employed, receive unemployment benefits, SSI, or TANF.
+Most families in Sunflower Shelter are employed, or receive unemployment benefits, SSI, or TANF.